samsquire/ideas5/README.md

 # 420. How do you merge CRDTs + merkle trees?

 # 421. How things are, properties that are useful to know, how things should be

+Every X number of instructions is a branch.